arlduc/ideation-and-prototyping/classmate_discovery.md

 ### DM-UY 1143 Ideation and Prototyping

-##### Spring 2018 • Arlene Ducao • Fridays • 11:00AM-2:50PM • 2MTC MAGNET 811
+##### Spring 2018 • Arlene Ducao • Fridays • 11:00AM-2:40PM • 2MTC MAGNET 811

 # Classmate Discovery

 Create a visual map that represents a classmates’ background, training, discipline, and the personal circumstances that led them to where they are today—and indicates where they are going.
-You'll need to draw on the material that your classmate has posted to their process website so far, including their three personal objects, input map, and discovery log (if available).
+You'll need to draw on the material that your classmate has posted to their process website so far, including their three personal objects, input map, and discovery log \(if available\).
 Take a look at their social media as well.
 Supplement this material with an interview, questionnaire, or survey.
 When you can, show cross-references between these different sources.
 The final form or defining metaphor of this assignment is up to you.

-You pick the form or metaphor (NOT limited to):
+You pick the form or metaphor \(NOT limited to\):

 * a subway map,
 * a territory map,
 * a thematic network,